kig/quickgres/README.md

-# Quickgres 0.1.0
+# Quickgres 0.1.1

-Quickgres is a native-JS PostgreSQL client library written to be read.
+Quickgres is a native-JS PostgreSQL client library.

 It's around 400 lines of code, with no external dependencies.

+Features
-Only the query protocol is supported (along with prepared statements and portals).
+ * Only the query protocol is supported (along with prepared statements and portals).

-Plaintext password authentication over unencrypted sockets.
+ * Plaintext & MD5 password authentication over unencrypted sockets.

-There are untested endpoints for calling server-side functions but no result parser.
+ * There are untested endpoints for calling server-side functions but no result parser.
 Ditto for the copy protocol.
+ * Each parameterized query creates a prepared statement.
+If you're generating queries on the fly, use simpleQuery instead.

+Lacking
+ * SSL
+ * Server-side function calls
+ * SASL authentication
+ * COPY protocol (For rapid reading and writing data?)
+ * Streaming replication (Does anyone want this?)
+ * No type parsing (This is more like a feature.)

 What's it good for?
 It's relatively fast, and you can read it through and not worry about npm dephell.